KohaILS/koha-manual-zh-cn/source/ILL_requests.rst

 |image1435|

-There is a large amount of data available in the Requests table so it is advisable to make use of :ref:`Table settings <table-settings-label>` section of the Administration module (table id: ill-requests) to view only the information you need.
+There is a large amount of data available in the Requests table so it is advisable to make use of :ref:`Table settings <column-settings-label>` section of the Administration module (table id: ill-requests) to view only the information you need.
 The first half of the table displays data related to the ILL item itself such as title, volume, page numbers.